rfrht/SignalSurge/README.md

 ### To Do
 * Pending sort out the high power side switching.
 Options: standard relay, RF relay (expensive), PIN diode, RF switch (hard to solder and/or expensive)
+* If using a SPDT relay: build the bias network for `TX INH`
 * Build the board layout

 ## CHANGELOG